 - Saying Sound Effects Out Loud: In the anime, Yukimura says the Sound-Effect Bleep censoring the name of the real life idol group he mentions in episode 3 (Judging by the letters shown, the group is most likely AKB48)

-- Sempai/Kohai: Kanade and Kosuke are the youngest student at the lab, the Kohais.
+- Sempai/Kohai: Kanade and Kosuke are the youngest student at the lab, the Kohai.
 This is notable by how they are referred to on a First-Name Basis, while everyone else is Last-Name Basis with one another.
+Yukimaru takes his role of training Kanade for her presentation seriously.

-- Serious Business: Love, to the point that the two romantic leads thoroughly analyze almost every single aspect of romance just to scientifically prove that they are, in fact, in love with each other.
+- Scientific evidence; if you're going to claim something as fact then you need to have evidence to back up your statement.
+It goes to the point that the two romantic leads thoroughly analyze every single aspect of romance they can just to scientifically prove that they are, in fact, in love with each other.

 - She Is Not My Girlfriend: Combine the nature of the experiments Himuro and Yukimura are conducting with their actual feelings for each other, and you can bet that plenty of bystanders need to be told they are in fact not a couple.